 - Toxic materials

-- Any items that need a controlled environment
+- Any items that need to be in a controlled environment

 Sources: Self Storage Association (SSA)